shrutisharma27/7targets-docs/_posts/2021-04-01-how-to-upload-lead-nurturing-information.md

 ---
 date: 2021-04-1
-title: How to upload Lead Nurturing information
+title: How to Nurture leads using AI Sales Assistant
 video_id: JC2yJnBXzLM
 description: How to upload lead nurturing information to the assistant so that all the prospects are nurtured.
 type: How-to